Why is electrical engineering important?

 The move to generate, transmit and distribute reliable, low-cost, low carbon electricity to homes and industry underpins the society we live in and is the key to our future sustainable world.

 Utilisation of this electricity touches almost every part of our daily lives, from the televisions, mobile phones and the internet which connects us in the digital world, to cooking, heating and lighting and even to how we travel.

 Behind the socket in the wall is a huge dynamic system supported by thousands of engineers doing a whole array of different jobs.
 With the transition towards a zero-carbon energy future, we need engineers to innovate to develop and champion the energy systems and infrastructure of the future.

-When making your subject choices at school, University may seem a long way off, but your choices are important and are the first step in a future career in electrical engineering and opportunities such as the IET Power Academy.
+When making your subject choices at school, university may seem a long way off, but your choices are important; they’re the first step in a future career in electrical engineering and opportunities such as the IET Power Academy.

 Diversity and inclusion in electrical engineering

 We’re passionate about encouraging as many people as possible to find a rewarding future career in engineering.